 Below is a visual representation of this table with two y-axis to view the data more clearly.
 It appears that the most popular amount of ingredients to have is 8.
 This shows that a majority of recipes have a moderate complexity in terms of ingredient count.
 Both the mean and median calorie counts tend to increase steadily as the number of ingredients increases.
 This suggests that more complex recipes generally contain higher calorie counts.
 The mean and median calories track closely together, indicating that the calorie distribution for each number of ingredients is roughly symmetric.

-dataset to see which column had the most missing values and found that avg_rating
+I filtered the cleaned recipes dataset to see which column had the most missing

-had the most missing values.
-I started by creating a avg_rating_missing
+values and found that avg_rating had the most missing values.
+I started by creating a

-column that indicated if the average rating was missing for the recipe.
+avg_rating_missing column that indicated if the average rating was missing for the recipe.

 Calories:

-The first test I conducted was to determine whether the missingness of avg_rating
+The first test I conducted was to determine whether the missingness of avg_rating was

-column using the IQR method.
+using the IQR method.

 Null Hypothesis: